Deep-Fit College Counseling: An Investment for Life

 We believe deeply in long-term relationships.
 Returning families are always welcome, and we strive to make our work accessible to families in education, higher education, and public service whenever possible.
 These conversations happen individually, with care and transparency, as part of a thoughtful consultation process.

-Deep-Fit college counseling prepares students for success in the college application process, college, and life.
+Deep-Fit College Admissions Counseling prepares students for success in the college application process, college, and life.
 It is an investment in your child’s future — one grounded in helping students thrive long after admission.
 To see how we continue supporting students once they’re on campus, explore College Success Coaching: Personalized Support to Help Students Thrive.

 Jennifer Stephan